 Aviation is essential in modern society, transporting people and goods rapidly and safely around the world, with energy consumption essentially based on oil products.
-In 2011, 312 million m3 of jet fuel was consumed globally, corresponding to 6.4% of oil refinery output [1].
-In Brazil, the jet fuel consumption in that year was about 7 million m3, 75% supplied by domestic refineries [2].
-The Brazilian consumption of jet fuel is growing quickly, with an annual growth rate of approximately 5% and projected to reach 11 to 12 million m3 by the year 2020 [3].
+In 2011, 312 million m of jet fuel was consumed globally, corresponding to 6.4% of oil refinery output [1].
+In Brazil, the jet fuel consumption in that year was about 7 million m, 75% supplied by domestic refineries [2].
+The Brazilian consumption of jet fuel is growing quickly, with an annual growth rate of approximately 5% and projected to reach 11 to 12 million m by the year 2020 [3].

 Fuel represents the most important operational cost for an airline.
 As a world average, fuel currently represents 33% of the airlines' operational costs (compared with 10-15% in the past decade) [4], and in Brazil this burden is even higher, representing approximately 40% of the operational cost for the airlines [5].
-Besides this high share of total costs, the volatility of the oil prices is another concern, introducing significant hurdles for planning and management in these companies.
+Besides this high share of total costs,